cristobalgvera/chek-mss-projects/README.md

    in the **root folder of every project** that will be launch in [`compose.yml`](./compose.yml).

+   > You can run `sh setup.sh` in order to do it automatically.

 1. Remember to setup your project required files like a `.env` or any other specific one.